sherifkhedr/capiter-task/README.md

 [files mentioned in mavenfile](.github/workflows)

 5. Deploy on kubernest by Helm chart
+> Note:
-> I don't used Minikube and instead I used my existing kubernest cluster consist of one master node and 2 worker nodes the cluster have Rook-Cehpfs as Persistent Storage
+I don't used Minikube and instead I used my existing kubernest cluster consist of one master node and 2 worker nodes the cluster have Rook-Cehpfs as Persistent Storage